Birds of New Zealand

-For a list of birds in New Zealand, see List of birds of New Zealand.

 The birds of New Zealand evolved into an avifauna that included many endemic species found in no other country.
-As an island archipelago, New Zealand accumulated bird diversity, and when Captain James Cook arrived in the 1770s he noted that the bird song was deafening.
+As an island archipelago, New Zealand accumulated bird diversity.

 The mix includes species with unusual biology such as the kākāpō which is the world's only flightless, nocturnal parrot which also exhibits competitive display breeding using leks.

 There are also many species that are similar to neighbouring land areas.
 A process of colonisation, speciation and extinction has been at play over many millions of years, including recent times.
 Some species have arrived in human recorded history while others arrived before but are little changed.

 History after human settlement

-When humans arrived in New Zealand about 700 years ago the environment changed quickly.
-Several species were hunted to extinction, most notably the moa (Dinornithidae) and Haast's eagle (Hieraaetus moorei).
-The most damage was caused by habitat destruction and the other animals humans brought with them, particularly rats – the Polynesian rat or kiore introduced by Māori and the brown rat and black rat subsequently introduced by Europeans.
+When Polynesian Māori arrived in New Zealand about 700 years ago, the environment changed quickly.
+Several species were hunted to extinction by colonising peoples, most notably the moa (Dinornithidae) and Haast's eagle (Hieraaetus moorei).
+The most damage was caused by habitat destruction and the other animals humans brought with them, particularly rats – the Polynesian rat or kiore introduced by Māori and the brown rat and black rat subsequently introduced by Europeans 400 years later.
 Mice, dogs, cats, stoats, weasels, pigs, goats, deer, hedgehogs, and Australian possums also put pressure upon native bird species.
 The flightless birds were especially sensitive.
+Birds like the kākāpō and kiwi were unable to fly and therefore unable to lay their eggs in elevated areas, which increases the probability of predators (e.g., stoats, weasels) discovering their eggs.

 Consequently, many bird species became extinct, and others remain critically endangered.
+Nearly half of New Zealand's native birds were driven to extinction following human settlement, one of the largest waves of extinction in global history.
 Several species are now confined only to offshore islands, or to fenced "ecological islands" from which predators have been eliminated.
-New Zealand is today a world leader in the techniques required to bring severely endangered species back from the brink of extinction.
+New Zealand is a world leader in the techniques required to bring severely endangered species back from the brink of extinction, alongside creating spaces for endangered species to rebuild their populations.
+These spaces include 44 marine reserves, 13 national parks, and many more protected areas across the country.
+In total, there are over 100,000 protected areas that cover 1/3 of the country.
+With these protective areas, flightless birds in particular are less susceptible to hunting, introduced species, and land-use change.

-Many bird species were introduced during the early years of European settlement to control insects as New Zealand birds species generally preferred a native bush habitat rather than the open fields that the settlers were creating.
-Other species were introduced for sport and European birds also provide a connection with the settler's homelands as some areas of New Zealand had a starkly different appearance to the countries the settlers came from.